MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsOpenProcess.md

 ## Description

-Opens an existing process in a compute system
+Opens an existing process in a compute system, see [sample code](./ProcessSample.md#CreateProcess)

 ## Syntax